Willie Mays: Second NL MVP

 Mays tied Mel Ott's NL record of 511 home runs on April 24, 1966, against the Astros.
 After that, he went for nine days without a home run.
 "I started thinking home run every time I got up," Mays explained the slump.
 He finally set the record May 4.
 Despite nursing an injured thigh muscle on September 7, Mays reached base in the 11th inning of a game against the Dodgers with two outs, then attempted to score from first base on a Frank Johnson single.
 On a close play, umpire Tony Venzon initially ruled him out, then changed the call when he saw Roseboro had dropped the ball after Mays collided with him.
 San Francisco won 3–2.
 Mays finished third in the NL MVP voting, the ninth and final time he finished in the top five in the voting for the award.
-He batted .288 with 99 runs scored, 37 home runs, and 103 RBI; by season's end, only Babe Ruth had hit more home runs (714 to 542).
+He batted .288 with 99 runs scored, 37 home runs, and 103 RBI in 152 games; by season's end, only Babe Ruth had hit more home runs (714 to 542).